Q: Is No Forced Vaccines an anti-vaccination organisation?

 A: No. Fortunately very few children in NZ die from infections of any type.
 According to the Immunisation Handbook (2006) produced by the Ministry of Health, regarding pertussis (whooping cough) “There were no deaths from pertussis in New Zealand between 1988 and 1995 and one death in 1996 and since 1999 there has been one death each year up to 2004.”

 In 1985, according to Just a Little Prick by Hilary Butler two children died of measles, one of whom also had cancer and was on chemotherapy and one child who had I-cell disease.
-According to the Immunisation Handbook in the 1991 measles epidemic it was reported that there were 7 deaths from measles (among the estimated 40,000-60,000 people who had the disease).
+According to the previous edition of the Immunisation Handbook in the 1991 measles epidemic it was reported that there were 7 deaths from measles (among the estimated 40,000-60,000 people who had the disease).

 In 2006 there were ten deaths from the flu or pneumonia in people under the age of 20.
 There were also six other deaths from bacterial diseases and three deaths from viral diseases (other than the flu or pneumonia).